hasufell/pnmixer/HACKING.md

 ```
 and browse it via `./src/html/index.html`.

+## Design overview

+The lowest level part of the code is the sound backend.
+Only Alsa is supported
+at the moment, but more backends may be added in the future.

+The backend is hidden behind a frontend, defined in `audio.c`.
+Only `audio.c`
+deals with audio backends.
+This means that the whole of the code is blissfully
+ignorant of the audio backend in use.

+`audio.c` is also in charge of emitting signals whenever a change happens.
+This means that PNMixer design is quite *signal-oriented*, so to say.

+The ui code is nothing fancy.
+Every widget strives to be standalone.
+It access the sound system with function calls.
+It listens to signals to update its appearance.

+There's something you should keep in mind.
+Audio on a computer is a shared
+resource.
+PNMixer isn't the only one that can change it.
+At any moment the audio volume may be modified by someone else,
+and we must update the ui accordingly.
+So listening to changes from
+the audio subsystem (and therefore having a *signal-oriented* design)
+is the most obvious solution to solve that problem.

 ## Coding style

 This is more or less kernel coding style.
 Try to match the surroundings.